$k$-type Chaos for Induced Group Actions on Hyperspaces

-This paper investigates the correlation between dynamical properties of group actions on compact metric spaces and their induced actions on the corresponding hyperspaces.
-We extend classical results from discrete dynamical systems, particularly those concerning transitivity, mixing, and chaos, to the setting of group actions.
+{\bf Abstract.} This paper investigates the correlation between $k$-type dynamical properties of $\mathbb{Z}^d$-actions on compact metric spaces and their induced actions on the corresponding hyperspaces.
+We extend the classical results from discrete dynamical systems and general group actions to the specific setting of $k$-type dynamics.
+Specifically, we define and study $k$-type transitivity, $k$-type mixing, $k$-type weak mixing, and $k$-type Li-Yorke chaos for induced hyperspace actions, establishing that these properties transfer from the base system to the hyperspace under appropriate conditions.